The Wi-Fi MOD® Device is Transforming Pain Management at the Bedside

-The MOD® - Medication on Demand - is a patient-controlled oral drug delivery system that provides hospitals, healthcare professionals and patients a better way to manage pain.
-The MOD® offers multiple benefits to users and providers, including increased patient satisfaction and comfort, and greater overall nursing staff satisfaction while achieving compliance with The Joint Commission (TJC) requirements.
-The MOD® delivers improved bedside patient care.
-The MOD® puts the patient in control of their oral pain medication delivery.
+The MOD® - Medication on Demand is a wireless patient-controlled oral pain management system that provides hospitals, healthcare professionals and patients a better way to manage pain.
+The wireless MOD® device delivers multiple benefits to users and providers, including:

-Flagler Hopsital Study Finds Orthopedic Surgery Patients Have Better Pain Control Using MOD Device
+Flagler Hospital Study Finds Orthopedic Surgery Patients Have Better Pain Control Using MOD Device

 A Comparison of the Traditional Method of Oral PRN Pain Medication Delivery to an Electronic Oral Patient Controlled Analgesia (PCA) Device Following Total Knee Arthroplasty (TKA); Originally presented by Flagler Hospital at the 33rd Annual Congress, Association of Orthopaedic Nurses, San Antonio, TX, May 18-21, 2013.
 Published: Orthopaedic Nursing, July/August 2014; Volume 33; Issue 4; p217-223.